Main Menu

 Advanced

-Entry in to amateur radio can be at any level depending on the competency of the candidate.
-Entry at the foundation level requires two examinations: Theory and Practical.
+Entry into amateur radio can be at any level depending on the competency demonstrated by the candidate.
+Entry at the foundation level requires two examinations: Radio theory with regulations combined in one exam and Practical.

 Entry at either Standard or Advanced, requires three examinations: Theory, Practical and Regulations.
 If the candidate holds an Australian call sign, the Practical examination is not required.
 These examinations are developed and administered by the ACMA.